-Action Timing CoMoUK invites comments on current criteria and January proposals for amendments CoMoUK assesses the submissions and shares the February suggested changes firstly with operators to gain feedback and test their practical application.
-Any proposed changes not taken forward for discussion February will also be published anonymously with reasons for rejection.
-Agreement on changes is sought with operators through Early March group or 1:1 discussion.
-Where a consensus cannot be reached on proposed Early March changes the first stage would be to referral of the issue to the relevant stakeholders (mainly public sector authorities also including members) for discussion through email, telephone conferencing or online survey.
-If consensus still cannot be reached, then the matter would be referral of the issue to the CoMoUK board to review all opinions and decide upon a course of action.
+Action Timing CoMoUK invites comments on current criteria and proposals for amendments January CoMoUK assesses the submissions and shares the February suggested changes with operators to gain feedback and rebruary test their practical application.
+Any proposed changes not taken forward for discussion will also be published anonymously with reasons for February rejection.
+Agreement on changes is sought with operators through group or 1:1 discussion.
+Early March Where a consensus cannot be reached on proposed changes the first stage would be referral of the issue to the relevant stakeholders (mainly public sector authorities but also including members) for discussion through email, telephone conferencing or online survey.
+Early March If consensus still cannot be reached, then the matter would be referral of the issue to the CoMoUK board to review all opinions and decide upon a course of action.
 Notes on the decision process including a summary of comments anonymised will be available on request and CoMoUK reserves the right to publish.
 Final criteria are shared with local authorities.
-Mid March Final criteria and renewal forms are sent to operators Mid March Renewals and processed, invoices issued, and certificates sent out once all steps are completed.
+Mid-March Final criteria and renewal forms are sent to operators Mid-March Renewals are processed, invoices issued, and certificates sent out once all steps are completed.
 April